If you want to update this page or add new content, please submit a pull request to the Homepage.

 Yorkie provides a sharded cluster in Kubernetes environments to support production environments.

-This page describes how to set up sharded cluster.
-An example of the sharded cluster is as follows:
+This section describes how to set up a sharded cluster.
+An example of the sharded cluster architecture:

-Yorkie provides Helm Chart, which is a package manager for Kubernetes, to easily deploy Yorkie cluster on Kubernetes with above components configured.
+Yorkie provides a Helm Chart, a package manager for Kubernetes, to easily deploy a Yorkie cluster on Kubernetes with the above components configured.

 Below are guides for deploying Yorkie cluster on Kubernetes with Helm Charts on various platforms.